ESROCOS/tools-stream_aligner/README.md

 Stream Aligner and Time stamp utility for the ESROCOS framework.
-This utility is only useful in the dataflow of component-based systems, this is in port-driven functions of [TASTE] (https://taste.tuxfamily.org).
+This utility is only useful in the dataflow of component-based systems, this is in port-driven functions of ![TASTE] (https://taste.tuxfamily.org).
 The processing is done
 asynchronously: components process data as it arrives.
 Since different processing chains have different computation times, it means that our carefully timestamped data will most probably arrive out-of-order at the components that